uofajillian/edx-documentation/en_us/xblock/source/quick_start/create_first_xblock.rst

 The skeleton files for the XBlock are created in the ``myxblock`` directory in the ``XBlock SDK`` directory.

-SCREEN SHOT
+..
+LIST FILES

-This completes the XBlock Quick Start section.
-In the next sections, we will learn about the structure of the XBlock, how to create a basic XBlock example, and how to deploy the XBlock.
+You have now completed the Getting Started section of the XBlock tutorial.
+In the next sections, you will learn about the structure of the XBlock, how to create a basic XBlock example, and how to deploy the XBlock.

 .. include:: ../links.rst